AndreeeasN/pp3-doubletake/README.md

 The bottom of the list features the latest 8 chains, when the list of chains exceeds 8 the user may scroll through the list using *U* or *D*

-## Input Validation
-- Main Menu
-  - Menu input -> Simply checks if input is exactly "1", "2" or "3"
-- During game
-  - Question/Answer -> Ensures input isn't blank, string doesn't require further validation
-  - Signature -> If left blank name will automatically be set to "Anonymous" as stated during input, string requires no further validation
-- Chain Viewer
-  - Menu input -> Checks if string is alphabetic and if so if it's "U", "D" or "Q".<br> If not try converting string to integer, if succesful check if integer is a valid chain index.

 # Development

 ## Heroku Deployment